 It’s a fact of business life: Paying federal and state unemployment taxes is not optional.
-Small businesses, especially, might not be aware of their responsibilities when it comes to filing or responding to claims.
-It’s important to know all of the rules because not paying them or paying them incorrectly could result in hefty penalties.
+Small businesses, especially, might not be aware of their responsibilities when it comes to filing or responding to claims but not following the rules could result in hefty penalties.

 What is Unemployment Insurance?

 When an employee is let go due to a situation beyond their control – for example, a worker who was laid off – they can apply to receive a percentage of the wages they would have earned if they were still employed to tide them over until they can find another job.
 Some unemployed workers don’t qualify for unemployment benefits, such as:

 - Independent contractors

 - People who simple elect not to work